Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Case Study in CCTV Surveillance Scenarios

 \subsection{User Study Procedure}

+As illustrated in Fig. \ref{fig:user_experiment}, the participants conducted the eight tasks with random order (from Task A to H).
+This study was designed as a 2$\times$2$\times$2 within-subject study.
+This user experiment was reviewed and approved by the Purdue University Institutional Review Board (IRB) (\#IRB-2021-1813).

+For the team-based user experiment, we recruited 32 participants who met the health requirements (female: 9 and male: 23; see more details about participant requirements on Appendix \ref*{apx:part_req}) for 16 teams and conducted the experiments to validate the proposed AWAC, as shown in Fig. \ref*{fig:all_teams_study} on Appendix \ref*{apx:figures}.
+The participants had an age range of 18 to 34 (\textit{Mean}=23.81, \textit{S.D.}=4.17).
+Each participant was compensated \$15 for their time and efforts.
+To increase the subjects' engagement in the study, we provided additional compensation based on the overall team's scores on the given tasks.
-Prior to starting the main experiment, we explained the entire experimental procedure to participants and asked them to fill out an informed consent and a demographic questionnaire.
-The participants were then instructed to wear two wearable biosensors as shown in Fig. \ref{fig:phase_2_environment} and perform a surveillance mission using the CCTV monitoring graphic user interface (GUI) program depicted in Fig. \ref{fig:surveillance_GUIs}.
-The GUI displays live videos from the MRS, which consists of six SMARTmBOT platforms and shows the team's current mission scores.
-To complete the surveillance mission, participants were required to click on the streaming video windows on the GUI program that contained specific objects, such as skeleton Among US figures, which were considered abnormal objects in this study, as shown in Fig. \ref{fig:mrs_testbed}.

-After completing the survey and sensor calibration process, we provided instructions for each of the nine tasks (one training and eight main experiment tasks) that the participants needed to complete.
-Each task consisted of three sets and three break times, as illustrated in Fig. \ref{fig:detail_user_experiment}.
-Additionally, participants were given time to familiarize themselves with the experiment hardware and to understand the CCTV monitoring tasks used in this user experiment by conducting one trial experiment.
-The experimental process was outlined to the participants before the start of the main experiment.
+Prior to starting the experiment, we explained the entire experimental procedure to two participants and asked them to fill out an informed consent and a demographic questionnaire.
+The participants were then instructed to wear two wearable biosensors.
+The wearable biosensor data were utilized to predict the participant's objective CWL.
+After completing the survey and sensor calibration process, we provided instructions for each of the nine tasks (one training and eight main experiment tasks).
+Each task consisted of three sets (total 300 seconds) and three break times (total 60 seconds), as illustrated in Fig. \ref{fig:user_experiment}.
+Then, participants performed a trial CCTV monitoring task using the CCTV monitoring graphic user interface (GUI) program as depicted in Fig. \ref*{fig:surveillance_GUIs} on Appendix \ref*{apx:figures}.
+The objective of the trial session was to familiarize themselves with the experiment hardware and to understand the CCTV monitoring tasks used in this experiment.
+Then, the participants conducted one of the tasks for 360 seconds and repeated it eight times under different experimental conditions.
+After completing each task, participants were asked to evaluate their emotional and cognitive states using questionnaires such as self-assessment manikin (SAM), instantaneous self-assessment (ISA), and NASA task load index (NASA-TLX) via the GUI programs.